Reviews You Can Rely On

 Mouth Diameter 2.1 in

-Plastic is certainly the convention when it comes to bike bottles.
+Plastic is certainly the convention when it comes to bike-style bottles.
 The Speedfil Speedflask opened our minds to the benefits of metal.
 Firstly, it retains cool liquids for much longer than plastic bottles.
 The stainless steel construction lends to durability and longevity.
 We were also impressed by the one-handed functionality of the push-button flip cap.
 Once open, the mouth is a spout, so it's easy to hydrate and stow quickly.
-There's also a sleek and convenient carry handle that clips down and out of the way when not in use.
+There's also a sleek and convenient carry handle that clips down and out of the way when unused.
+As our reviewer wrote, “I never expected to use a metal bottle while biking, but I was pleasantly surprised by the taste and ease of use.”

 Read more: Speedfil Speedflask review